kestra-io/kestra/README.md

 ## Getting Started

-To get a local copy up and running, please follow these simple steps.
+To get a local copy up and running, please follow these steps.

 ### Prerequisites